Not many places make getting around as easy as South Korea does.

-A relatively small size combined with some of the best transportation infrastructure in the world allows travelers to get from here to there with minimal hassle and expense.
-Compared to countries with similar economic standing, Korea’s trains, buses and taxis are surprisingly cheap.
+Its relatively small size combined with some of the best transportation infrastructure in the world allows everyone to get from here to there with minimal hassle and expense.
+Compared to countries with similar economic standing, Korea's trains, buses and taxis are also surprisingly cheap.

-Public transportation is the name of the game here.
-High-speed rail connects cities across the peninsula, buses reach every corner of the country, and boats ferry travelers to islands scattered off the west coast.
+They truly are the gold standard when it comes to public transport – high-speed rail connects cities across the peninsula, buses reach every corner of the country, and boats ferry travelers to islands scattered off the west coast.

 One of the first things you should do upon arriving in South Korea is purchase a rechargeable transportation card.
 They’re cheaper than buying single-journey tickets and allow you to transfer between buses and the subway for free.

-There are two transportation cards: Tmoney and Cashbee.
-Tmoney is a slightly better option for most travelers because it is accepted everywhere.
-Both cards can be purchased at convenience stores and recharged there or at subway station charging machines, but Tmoney cards can also be purchased from machines in subway stations.
-While Tmoney works nationwide, buses in some southern regions don’t take Cashbee.
+There are three types of cards: NAMANE, Tmoney and Cashbee (also known as the Korea Travel Card).
+NAMANE and Tmoney are slightly better options for most travelers because they're accepted everywhere, whereas buses in some southern regions don't take Cashbee.
+NAMANE can be purchased via an app or in designated kiosks at transport hubs; you can top up your card on the app anytime.
+Tmoney and Cashbee cards can be purchased at convenience stores and recharged there or at subway station charging machines, but Tmoney cards can also be purchased from machines in subway stations.

 Catch a flight to visit Jeju-do

-South Korea has some internal flights, but it only makes sense to fly domestically when traveling to and from Jeju-do Island.
-In Seoul, all flights to and from Jeju City operate out of Gimpo International Airport, on the city’s west side.
-Flying time is one hour, and you can usually snag a round-trip ticket for around ₩80,000.
+South Korea has some internal flights, but it only makes sense to fly domestically when traveling to and from Jeju-do.
+In Seoul, all flights to and from Jeju City operate out of Gimpo International Airport on the city's west side.
+Flying time is one hour, and you can usually snag a round-trip ticket for around ₩81,000.

 Explore Korea’s islands by ferry